yasuba/twitter-frontend/README.md

 Goal 2.
 Add JavaScript for infinite scrolling (using dummy data, no server-side at all), expanding the tweet input box on focus and, if you're feeling adventurous, a popup to add a new tweet.

-Don't forget the infinite scrolling adds a spinner to show that data is being loaded.
-Even though you'll be using dummy data, emulate the delay.

 ##View the design

 To see the design, type this into the command line: